hideakitai/ArtNet/README.md

 - Universe (0-15) can be set in `artnet.subscribe(universe, callback)`,
 - These universes (targets of the callbacks) are reflected to `net_sw` `sub_sw` `sw_in` in `ArtPollreply` automatically

-PortTypes, GoodInput/Output, SwIn, etc., are limited to 4 ports for now.
-If more than 4 callbacks are needed, it is better to subscribe to more than four and make public 4 of them
+PortTypes, GoodInput/Output, SwIn, etc., are limited to 4 ports.
+Only the first four ports are reflected if you subscribe to more than four callbacks.

 ```C++
 artnet.begin(net, subnet); // net and subnet can be set only once